How to Bundle Up for Winter Weather

 Keep yourself safe too.

 Now you know not to add bulky layers under your child’s car seat harness.
+Can you wear a jacket in car seat?
 The same applies to adults and booster riders using the seatbelt!
 A puffy coat adds space between your body and the seatbelt, and space means more movement during a hard stop or a crash.
 Remove outer layers before you buckle yourself in, so that the seatbelt fits properly right against your body.
 Everyone in the car will be safest this way!

 Don’t remove layers while driving.